 Select the Actions tab and press the toggle switch to enable it.

-The best apps to use for a smarter user experience is with Google Maps, Google Play Music and Google's very own suite of apps.
+The best apps to use for a smarter user experience are Google Maps, Google Play Music, and Google's very own suite of apps.

 5. Slices: Similar to App Actions, Slices let you jump right to certain actions in apps.
 For instance, Google says that if you search for Uber on your phone, you’ll see a shortcut to hail a ride to work, complete with price and ETA.